-The positron rate was also measured by running NaI detectors in OR mode and the photon spectrum are shown in Figure 3.16 for $2.15 \pm 0.06$ MeV positrons incident on T2.
+The positron rate was also measured by running NaI detectors in OR mode.
+The photon spectra are shown in Figure 3.16 for $2.15 \pm 0.06$ MeV positrons incident on T2.
 Two NaI detectors were operated in hardware OR mode in these runs.
 The rate was 0.21 Hz for left and 0.35 Hz right NaI detectors in OR mode.
-However, when the software coincidence are required between two detectors by only drawing the events happened in 511 keV peaks of both detectors, the rate dropped 0.028 Hz.
+However, when a software coincidence is required in both detectors by counting only the events that occur within the 511 keV peaks of both detectors, the rate dropped to 0.028 Hz.